UPPMAX/naiss_intro_python/docs/sessions/the_way_of_the_program.md

 What type of errors will I write when programming?
 How do I write code in Python?

-These fundamental question are discussed and practiced in this session.
+These fundamental questions are discussed and practiced in this session.

 ```mermaid
 flowchart TD